krishaamer/green-filter-research/research/literature/sustainability.md

 How are large corporations responding to the climate crisis?

 Lack of leadership.
 Capgemini (2022): “Many business leaders see sustainability as costly obligation rather than investment in the future”.
+Hoikkala (2019): for example the CEO of the Swedish clothing producer H&M, one of the largest fast-fashion in the world, recognizes the potential impact of conscious consumers as a threat.

 Many large businesses have tried to find solutions by launching climate-focused funding.
 (Korosec, 2021) reports that Amazon’s 2B USD to a Climate Pledge Fund earmarked to fix climate problems is invested in energy, logistics, and packaging startups, which will reduce material waste.
 “Good intentions don’t work, mechanisms do,” Amazon’s founder Bezos is quoted as saying in (Clifford, 2022).
 Walmart is taking a similar approach, having launched a project in 2017 to set CO2 reduction targets in collaboration with its suppliers Walmart (2023).
 These examples underlines how money marketed as climate funding by retail conglomerates means focus on reducing operational cost of running their business through automation and material savings.